stevedonovan/LuaMacro/readme.md

 This is a library and driver script for preprocessing and evaluating Lua code.
 Lexical macros can be defined, which may be simple C-preprocessor style macros or macros that change their expansion depending on the context.

-It is a new, rewritten version of the [Luaforge](http://luaforge.net/projects/luamacro/) project of the same name, which required on the [token filter patch](http://www.tecgraf.puc-rio.br/~lhf/ftp/lua/#tokenf) by Luiz Henrique de Figueiredo.
+It is a new, rewritten version of the [Luaforge](http://luaforge.net/projects/luamacro/) project of the same name, which required the [token filter patch](http://www.tecgraf.puc-rio.br/~lhf/ftp/lua/#tokenf) by Luiz Henrique de Figueiredo.
 This patch allowed Lua scripts to filter the raw token stream before the compiler stage.
 Within the limits imposed by the lexical filter approach this worked pretty well.
 However, the token filter patch is unlikely to ever become part of mainline Lua, either in its original or [revised](http://lua-users.org/lists/lua-l/2010-02/msg00325.html) form.
 So the most portable option becomes precompilation, but Lua bytecode is not designed to be platform-independent and in any case changes faster than the surface syntax of the language.
 So using LuaMacro with LuaJIT would have required re-applying the patch, and remaining within the ghetto of specialized, experimental use.

 This implementation uses a [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg.html) lexical analyser originally by [Peter Odding](http://lua-users.org/wiki/LpegRecipes) to tokenize Lua source, and builds up a preprocessed string explicitly, which then can be loaded in the usual way.
 This is not as efficient as the original, but it can be used by anyone with a Lua interpreter, whether it is Lua 5.1, 5.2 or LuaJIT 2.
 An advantage of fully building the output is that it becomes much easier to debug macros when you can actually see the generated results.
 (Another example of a LPeg-based Lua macro preprocessor is [Luma](http://luaforge.net/projects/luma/))